Image

 • Wash your hands and wear personal protective equipment if you work directly or closely with sick or dead animals, animal feces, litter, raw milk, and other materials that might have the virus.
 See how to protect yourself when working with farm animals (CDC)

 • If you drink milk, make sure it is pasteurized.
 Pasteurization is a process of heating liquids to high temperatures for a short time.
 This process kills harmful germs that can make you sick, including the H5N1 bird flu virus that can infect dairy cows.
 Pasteurization does not affect the milk’s taste or nutritional value.
-Raw milk is not pasteurized and is not recommended for drinking or cooking.
-More on milk safety during bird flu outbreaks (FDA)
+Raw milk is not pasteurized and is not recommended for drinking or cooking, particularly during a bird flu outbreak.

 Treatment